kraziniSh/KP2chan/README.md

 ### Dependencies

-- KeePass NuGet package
+- *KeePass* NuGet package
-- PowerShell 6+
+- (For building) *PowerShell* 5.1
+- (Optional) *License Header Manager* Visual Studio extension

 ### Preparation

-Install the KeePass NuGet package;
+- Install the KeePass NuGet package;
-Go to the project's properties;
+- Go to the project's properties;
-Go to the Debug section;
+- Go to the Debug section;
-Set Configuration to "All Configurations";
+- Set Configuration to "All Configurations";
-Tick "Start external program";
+- Select "Start external program";
-Set it to KeePass.exe:
+- Set it to KeePass.exe:
-When click "Browse...", you should in the solution directory.
+	- When you click "Browse...", you should in the solution directory.
-Browse to: packages\KeePass[...]\lib\net[...];
+	- Browse to: packages\KeePass[...]\lib\net[...];
-Select KeePass.exe;
+	- Select KeePass.exe;
-Set the working directory the solution directory (just click "Browse..." essentially).
-Add "--debug" in the command line arguments.
+- Add "--debug" in the command line arguments;
+- Keep the working directory field empty.

 ### Building